petzi53/weblog-notes/content/post/2020/2020-01-12-educational-tools-learning-theory.en.md

 But what is the 'predominant functionality' of a tool?
 I assume that every educational technology, every technology-supported learning environment, or internet application, implement a theoretical learning model – irrespective of opinions and beliefs of developers and teachers.
 In the case of LMS dominates guided learning interactivity (_Learning II_).
 Although teachers may use tools ingeniously for purposes not foreseen from the developers, I think that these inventing teaching strategies are not the mainstream.

 Following other users on the web with the same subject interests, getting in contact with them, commenting their blogs, etc. entitles for _Learning II_ but does **not** qualify for _Learning III_.
-I will rate an educational setting as cooperation only if the right to create or share content is distributed equally.
+I will rate only rate an educational setting as _Learning III_  if learners produce (individually or collaboratively) an artifact for learning purposes.

 ### General tools not intended primarily for education